HARTLEPOOL - FORMERLY WEST HARTLEPOOL

 Memories of the Tall Ships' Races that visited Hartlepool for four days during August 2010.
 At the time I had great views from my marina apartment and took advatange of the wonderful sights - do enjoy some of them on this slideshow.

+All photographs on this page are © Stan Laundon, unless otherwise stated, and must not be copied or reproduced in any way without prior written permission.
 Photographs on this page, and others on the site, are available for sale.
 Please contact me if you are interested.

 This website is not responsible for the content of external internet sites